MatiasCarabella/self-driving-ai/README.md

 ## Log Files

-The training results are logged in a file named training_log.txt, which records the episode number and the final score.
+The training results are logged within the `logs` folder in a file named `training_log.txt`, which records the episode number and the final score.
 This log can be used for performance analysis and progress visualization.

-Visualizing Progress
+## Visualizing Progress
 To visualize the agent's progress, use the grapher.py script:
 ```bash
 python grapher.py
 ```
-This will generate a graph of the scores over episodes, allowing you to see how the agent is improving.
+This will generate a graph of the scores over episodes, allowing you to see how the agent is improving over time.
 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/MatiasCarabella/self-learning-ai/blob/main/LICENSE) file for details.